-WiCAN ESP32 based open source OBD2/OBD-II Car Diagnostics CAN Bus to WIFi/BLE/USB adapter Home Assistant integration?
+WiCAN ESP32-based open-source OBD2/OBD-II Vehicle (car or truck) CAN Bus Diagnostics to WIFi/BLE/USB adapter for Home Assistant integration?

 It’s been a long time since I’ve had time to play with this.
 Using the MeatPi WiCAN, I’ve updated to firmware 2.80 today.
 It seems the lock up problem I was having a long time back on version 1.74 has been resolved.
 The web interface remains alive and was able to poll throughout the charge window.